Aerodrome Club Flying Field

 - HELICOPTER SPECIFIC RULES

 1) The authorized helicopter flying areas are the west or south end of the inactive runway.
-A. When the east/west runway is active, helicopters must be flown from the south end of the north/south runway.
+A. When the east/west runway is active, helicopters must be flown from the south end of the diagonal runway.
 B. When the north/south runway is active, helicopters must be flown from the west end of the east/west runway.
 See diagrams on back page.

 2) AIR-TAXING OF HELICOPTERS IS NOT ALLOWED.
 THEY MUST BE CARRIED TO THE DESIGNATED FLYING AREA